 The canals are normally filled with a special type of rubber called gutta percha.
 In the past other techniques have been used, e.g. silver.

 The gutta percha is shaped as thin cones.
-These are dipped in a calcium hydroxide glue (cement) to help seal very small gaps.
-The extra lengths of gutta prechar are then heated with special implemtns so that the gutta percha stops at the pulp chamber.
+These are dipped in a calcium hydroxide glue (cement) to help seal the very small gaps.
+Extra lengths of gutta precha are then heated with special implements so that the gutta percha stops at the pulp chamber.

 A slightly different technique involves melting the gutta percha.
 The cones soften and shape to fill the canal and are compressed for a complete and strong filling.

 Once the roots are filled, a normal filling will be applied to the crown of the tooth.

 In some cases, extra supporting pins will be placed in the the upper part of the canal before the filling of the crown, to give extra strength to the tooth when the treatment is complete.